satishbabariya/minimal-react-ssr-typescript/README.md

 # minimal-react-ssr-typescript
-a minimal sample of server side rendering using typescript + react
+A minimal sample of server side rendering using typescript + react

 ## ❯ Getting Started